 The federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which was enacted March 27, 2020, provides \$150 billion to assist state, local, tribal, and territorial (SLTT) governments in responding to the coronavirus pandemic through a newly established Coronavirus Relief Fund (CRF).
 The U.S. Treasury Department has provided this funding to states and localities with populations greater than 500,000 by formula.
-The amount of funding allocated by jurisdiction is listed here.
-Treasury permits recipients of CARES Act funding to transfer funding to constituent local governments.

 Funding conditions: CRF funding can be used to fund code department virtual needs so long those needs were not addressed in a budget approved as of March 27, 2020 and the funding is allocated before the end of 2020.
-Additional guidance from Treasury is available here and a FAQ is available .
-Notably, Treasury's guidance lists as eligible "Expenses to improve telework capabilities for public employees to enable compliance with COVID-19 public health precautions," and "Any other COVID-19-related expenses reasonably necessary to the function of government that satisfy the Fund's eligibility criteria."
+Additional guidance from Treasury is available here and a FAQ is available <a href=here.
+Importantly, Treasury's guidance lists as eligible "Expenses to improve telework capabilities for public employees to enable compliance with COVID-19 public health precautions," and "Any other COVID-19-related expenses reasonably necessary to the function of government that satisfy the Fund's eligibility criteria."